Eureka Seven: Development

 The series was made by Bones and co-produced by Bandai Entertainment.
 Bandai Entertainment provided the title and handled the creative aspects of the series.
 Bandai had originally proposed a mecha anime series to the animation studio Bones.
 The studio had initially rejected it, but later reversed its position because it had already planned to create an anime using mecha designs by Shoji Kawamori.
 With the appointment of director Tomoki Kyoda and writer Dai Satō, Bandai's proposal was more or less scrapped and the staff began work on their own series that would become Eureka Seven.

 While conceptualizing Eureka Seven, Kyoda "wanted something that reflected the music and the subculture of his generation—and a love story."
 As such the show contains several references from music of the 1980s and the 1990s, and almost all of the show's episodes are named after real songs, composed by both Japanese and foreign artists.

 The director wished to design the series as one that would at first focus on the personal elements and conflicts of the characters, then subsequently move the framework into a broader scale and perspective.
 The series' two halves each have their own very clear focus that reflects this design choice.

-With the premise of the surfer robots in mind, Satō interviewed several real-life surfers and came to conclusion that they are close to nature.
+With the premise of the surfer robots in mind, Satō interviewed several real-life surfers and came to the conclusion that they are close to nature.
 From this perception, he envisioned the environmental thematic as central point of the story.
 He said "I thought it might be an effective message for children, especially in Japan.
 It's pretty veiled.
 I didn't want to be preachy."